 Planned Parenthood, after all, has been in the news much of late.
 An undercover video investigation by the Center for Medical Progress in 2015 exposed the organization’s heartless and illegal profiting from the sale of the body parts of babies.

-“A lot of people want intact hearts these days because they’re looking for specific nodes,” said Deborah Nucatolah, a Planned Parenthood executive, in one of those videos.
+“A lot of people want intact hearts these days because they’re looking for specific nodes,” said Deborah Nucatolah, a Planned Parenthood executive.

 Another, arguing for higher prices, said, “I want a Lamborghini.”

 The videos prompted Congress to establish a Select Investigative Panel, which then referred a number of investigation targets for possibly criminal prosecution.

 Recently, Live Action activists have revealed through their own undercover videos that Planned Parenthood’s claim that it provides prenatal care and ultrasounds is largely false.

 Planned Parenthood’s annual report for 2014 showed that it received $554 million in taxpayer funding, amounting to 43 percent of its total revenue, or $1.5 million a day.